stanhebben/nanopc-homeserver/README.md

 - Connect ETH2 (LAN port) to your PC
 - Test by going to http://friendlwrt , username "root", pasword "password"

+## Preparation

+Make sure you have the following available:
+- Your own domain name
+- A BackBlaze account to store backups
+- A CloudFlare account to host the DNS and tunnel

+If you don't already have a domain name, get one.
+If your domain is mydomain.net, then the services will become direct subdomains eg. joplin.mydomain.net, seafile.mydomain.net and so on.
+If you want second-level subdomains (such as seafile.mybox.mydomain.net) a paid Cloudflare subscription is required.
+Otherwise, a free subscription will be sufficient.

+### Preparing the BackBlaze account

+For BackBlaze, you'll need to register a B2 account ([Register](https://www.backblaze.com/sign-up/cloud-storage?referrer=getstarted)).
+This account will be used in the steps described below.

+### Preparing the Cloudflare account

+If your domain name is not registered via Cloudflare, make sure to set CloudFlare as your DNS provider:

+- First login to your Cloudflare account.
+Then under Websites, create a new website.
+- Select the Free plan
+- Cloudflare will attempt to import all your existing DNS records.
+Review it and double-check that everything is correct.
+You may also need to disable the proxy on some of your subdomains in the following cases:
+	- you have second level subdomains that are not covered by the certificate in the free plan
+	- if you need http access for domains that use Letsencrypt certificates with HTTP challenges.
+- Continue
+- Follow the instructions presented to update your DNS settings on your domain registrar.

+Make sure these steps are completed BEFORE attempting to setup the tunnel and proxy.
+Otherwise both the tunneling and the Letsencrypt certificates will NOT work.

+### Setting up the tunnel in Cloudflare

+- In your CloudFlare dashboard, go to the Zero Trust section.
+- Select Access -> Tunnels
+- Create a tunnel
+- Give the tunnel a name and save it
+- Copy the command shown in "Run the following command" somewhere.
+Remove the "cloudflared.exe service install" command, you only need the token without anything else.

+### Creating the DNS and Zone application keys

+In order for Traefik to setup the DNS records for the Letsencrypt challenges, it must first have the necessary API keys.
+These are configured as follows:

+- Go to your [API Tokens](https://dash.cloudflare.com/profile/api-tokens) via your profile icon at the top -> My Account -> API Tokens
+- Create a token to read all zones:
+	- Create Token
+	- Create Custom Token (Get started)
+	- Enter a name (eg. "View all zones")
+	- Permissions: Zone - Zone - Read
+	- Continue to summary
+	- Create token
+	- Copy the token somewhere (and remember that this is the Zone API key!)
+	- Go back to View all API tokens
+- Create a token to edit your DNS:
+	- Create token
+	- Edit zone DNS - Use template
+	- Zone Resources: Include - Specific zone - select your domain name
+	- Continue to summary
+	- Create token
+	- Copy the token somewhere (and remember that this is the DNS API key!)

+## Initial setup

 Setup the device:
 - Open Putty and connect to "friendlywrt", username `root` password `password`
 - Check out the setup repository on it: